envisioning/vocab/README.md

 # Emerging vocabulary to explain AI

-Welcome to _Envisioning AI_, a study guide for learning the terms and concepts which underpin the development of [ML (Machine Learning)](/ml-machine-learning) and its many derivations.
+Welcome to _Envisioning AI_, a study guide for learning the terms and concepts which explain [ML (Machine Learning)](/ml-machine-learning).

 ## This will help you: